 Your 2-week trip through Italy isn’t complete without a proper swim in the Saturnia hot springs.
 Bring your towel and drinking water so you won’t get dehydrated but change in your hotel or car.
 There are no changing facilities at these hot springs in Tuscany.

 It is almost unreal that this exists and that everyone can enjoy it for free.
 Please take your garbage with you and leave the hot springs even cleaner than before.

-There is a handful of good hotels and B&B’s in the area.
+There is a handful of good hotels and B&Bs in the area.
 Our B&B 8380 is a 5-minute walking distance from the thermal hot springs.
 The same goes for the Spa and Golf Resort.
-Best is to choose accommodation in either Saturnia or Montemerano.
+It’s best to choose accommodation in either Saturnia or Montemerano.

-Montemerano is one of the most beautiful little villages in Italy and great to have dinner.
+Montemerano is one of the most beautiful little villages in Italy and a great place to have dinner.
 Read more about it in our Tuscany Road Trip Guide.